- ¥360 / ¥325 for members

 After a rest, it’s onward and upward, with another 45 or minutes of climbing to get to the highest point on the hike, a lookout point that offers 360° views of the surrounding countryside and more of the wall.

 Below, we’ll see a local reservoir.
 The wall leads down to the reservoir, and back up the hills on the other side.
-We’ll follow the wall down to the last tower before the reservoir, and then exit to take a path down the hill, passing small guesthouses on the way to the road and the restaurant where we’ll have a big meal before heading back to the city.
+We’ll follow the wall down to the last tower before the reservoir, and then exit to take a path down the hill, passing small guesthouses on the way to the road where we’ll finish the hike.

 Bad weather plan

-This hike will only be cancelled or postponed if rain (or thunder/lightning) is forecast for the evening.
+This hike will only be cancelled if rain (or thunder/lightning) is forecast for the evening.
 Otherwise we’re good to go.
 If there was a change to the plan we’d let you know.

 What to bring on this hike